dharmatarha/eeg_network_pipeline/README.md

 <br>`/measures/weight_conversion.m`
 <br>`/modularity/null_model_und_sign_mod`
 <br>`/modularity/randmio_und_signed_mod`
 As with the Network Community Toolbox, we felt free to do so since there is no mention of a specific license / any restrictions on their website - we treat these functions as if under MIT license.
-Please cite the Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/) and their corresponding papers (see on their website) whenever using their functions.
+Please cite the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/) and the corresponding papers (see on their website and in the helps of the functions) whenever using their work.

 ### EEG data format
 We assume that data is already preprocessed (e.g. re-referenced, filtered for muscle and other artefacts, bandpass filtered to ranges of interest, source-reconstructed, averaged into ROIs based on a parcellation).
 We expect preprocessed data in 3D/4D arrays, with dimensions ROIs/channels X samples X epochs (X conditions), in one .mat file per subject.